-The gracious and elegant Anderson Park is found on the outskirts of Invercargill and could soon be one of Southland's newest attractions
+The gracious and elegant Anderson Park found on the outskirts of Invercargill has the potential to be one of Southland's newest attractions

 The elegant Anderson Park, once home to the late Sir Robert and Lady Anderson, is set in 24 hectares of landscaped gardens, lawn and native bush.
 Located on McIvor Road it was once one of Southland's most iconic buildings and to this day is a testament to the generous spirit of the Anderson family.

-It is recognised that future development of Anderson House will have a significant positive impact upon the Tourism sector in Southland and will provide locals with an iconic and exciting attraction within their own city.
+Future development of Anderson House would have a positive impact upon Southland's tourism sector and provide locals with an iconic and exciting attraction within their own city.